 If we are like children, we will not think of asking who will be the greatest in the kingdom of God.
 If we demand to be the greatest and first, we will end up being smaller than the smallest.
 Those bent on having the right of disposal, on speaking the final word in the church, will not enter the kingdom of God...

 Remarkable words!
 How infinitely deep was the insight that set these words, about cutting off the hand or foot and tearing out the eye, next to the words about children.
-It is better for the church to have the eye that oversees everything torn out, or the hand that guides cut off, than for a child to lose his childlike spirit.
-It is better to die than to corrupt a child, to take away his childlike spirit.
+It is better for the church to have the eye that oversees everything torn out, or the hand that guides cut off, than for children to lose their childlike spirit.
+It is better to die than to corrupt children, to take away their childlike spirit.

 Anything that puts an end to childhood is corruption.
 Anything that destroys a child’s true nature is corruption.
 We despise children not only when we mislead them to sin, but when we in any way deprive them of their childlikeness.
 Therefore Jesus calls us to hold children in the highest esteem, to love the childlike spirit, to long for nothing other than to become like children.